NEIGHBORHOOD BILL OF RIGHTS

 The St. Johns County Board of County Commissioners recognizes the value of having our citizens involved in their government.
 Out of a sincere desire to encourage citizens to participate more in government the Board of County Commissioners passed Ordinance 2007-1 actively entitled the Neighborhood Bill of Rights.

 Just what is the Neighborhood Bill of Rights?

 The answer put simply, is an ordinance which gives neighborhood or homeowner associations increased notification, the ability to acquire more information, and the right to increase participation in matters of concern to their communities.
-The idea for this Ordinance originated in a meeting of the St. Johns County Civic Association Roundtable in 2005 where Suzanne Jenkins, a Commissioner from Duval County presented a program on Duval’s Neighborhood Bill of Rights.
+The idea for this Ordinance originated in a meeting of the St. Johns County Civic Association Roundtable.
+In 2005, Suzanne Jenkins, a Commissioner from Duval County, presented a program on Duval's Neighborhood Bill of Rights.
 For the next two years the idea gained momentum as it was presented to large numbers of homeowner associations and civic groups around the County.
-At the end of 2006 the Board of County Commissioners had a draft ordinance prepared and allowed those concerned citizens to review and modify it before its presentation.
+At the end of 2006, the Board of County Commissioners had a draft ordinance prepared that allowed concerned citizens to review and modify it before its presentation.
 The Neighborhood Bill of Rights was adopted in January 2007 and implemented on April 2, 2007.

-In order to register, homeowner and neighborhood associations and vision groups must complete an application available either online or in the County Administrator’s Office.
-Homeowner associations must be able to provide the physical boundaries which their group encompasses before registration is complete.
-Anyone having questions about the St. Johns County Neighborhood Bill of Rights should contact Linda C. Darty at firstname.lastname@example.org or (904) 209-0544.
+In order to register, homeowner and neighborhood associations and vision groups must complete an application available either online or in the County Administrator's Office.http://www.sjcfl.us/NBR/index.aspx Homeowners associations must be able to provide the physical boundaries which their group encompasses before registration is complete.
+Anyone with questions about the St. Johns County Neighborhood Bill of Rights should contact Cheri Ng at email@example.com or (904)209-0579.